-As a millennial working in the pensions industry, I come across terms like retirement, drawdown and replacement rates daily, and, even then, it still all seems very abstract and far off.
-Frankly, it feels too hard to believe that these are going to be things I have to think about one day.
-And if it’s abstract for me, it’s even more ephemeral for my friends who don’t come across these ideas on a regular basis.
+Millennials working in the pensions industry will come across terms like retirement, drawdown and replacement rates daily, but, even then, it can still seem very abstract and far off.
+And if it’s abstract for those working in the industry, it’s even more ephemeral for young people who don’t come across these ideas on a regular basis.

-I was recently asked to give a presentation to a group of trustees who are facing the challenge of how to engage their younger members.
-To prepare, I sent a series of questions to my closest friends – a group of lawyers, academics, civil servants and army captains – asking how they felt about their pensions.
-Once those who didn’t delete me from their contacts immediately had finished laughing, their replies were very interesting…
+One of our team – a millennial herself – was recently asked to give a presentation to a group of trustees who are facing the challenge of how to engage their younger members.
+To prepare, she sent a series of questions to her closest friends, asking how they felt about their pensions.
+Their replies were very interesting…

 “I have 50k of student loan debt, and I pay almost half of my monthly income in rent… a pension is not my priority right now!”

 We all seek to achieve these different financial goals in different ways.
-For example, you may use a short-term savings account for more immediate requirements like your student loan or holidays, then a separate help-to-buy ISA for your house deposit (not forgetting your pension account too).
+For example, someone may use a short-term savings account for more immediate requirements like a student loan or holidays, then a separate help-to-buy ISA for a house deposit (not forgetting their pension account too).

 By separating all of these goals and the way we save for them, this is exactly what we all apply to our own personal finances.
 However, this behaviour is problematic, and can lead us to make irrational decisions.
 It explains why someone might keep a savings account for a holiday while running significant credit-card debt, or why high-end bike shops get very busy after bonus time in the City.

 “Sorry, remind me what DC stands for again?”